continuitydrift/eth-denver-2022/chapter-11.md

 It was cold, a contest between the alpine air and the heat of his metabolism and movement, with a neutral zone established in the thin layer between his skin and base layer of long underwear.

-Marcus, of course, was more expensively and appropriately attired, complete with hiking poles and steam-punk looking goggles that, Babacar, when he first saw them, had thought to be augmented reality lenses, maybe another gift from their mysterious patrons at Reincarnate or Daemon DAO.
+Marcus, of course, was more expensively and appropriately attired, complete with hiking poles and steam-punk looking goggles that Babacar, when he first saw them, had thought to be augmented reality lenses, maybe another gift from their mysterious patrons at Reincarnate or Daemon DAO.

 Global warming meant that the weather was unseasonably temperate.
 The only reason Marcus was here, he suspected, was the snow wasn't good for snowboarding.
 He'd wanted to go to the more challenging Wheeler Pass, but Babacar had talked him into using his car to pool a group of them to Blue Lake instead.
 To compensate, Marcus had announced he would hike ahead, and wait for the rest of them at the lake.
 Babacar, against his better judgment, had joined him.